farblos/wpg2dk/README.md

   detailed in the following sections.
 If not specified, no attributes are cleaned up.

-- `-tagsFromFile '%d%F.wpg2dk.xmp'`: read all metadata attributes from the intermediate XMP files and inject them into the media files
+- `-tagsFromFile '%d%F.wpg2dk.xmp'`: read metadata attributes
+  from the intermediate XMP files associated to the media files (`%d%F`) and inject them into the media files

 - `<tag-to-copy-from-xmp> ...`: list of attributes to merge from the intermediate XMP files - to be detailed in the following